vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-initialize-method.md

 ## <a name="parameters"></a>Parâmetros
  `importer`
- no A interface de importador de metadados à qual este leitor será associado.
+ [in] The metadata importer interface with which this reader will be associated.

  `filename`
- no O nome do arquivo do módulo.
-Em vez disso, `pIStream` você pode usar o parâmetro.
+ [in] The file name of the module.
+You can use the `pIStream` parameter instead.

  `searchPath`
- no O caminho para pesquisar.
+ [in] The path to search.
 Esse parâmetro é opcional.

  `pIStream`
- no O fluxo de arquivos, usado como uma alternativa ao parâmetro filename.
+ [in] The file stream, used as an alternative to the filename parameter.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método tiver sucesso; caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="remarks"></a>Comentários
- Você precisa especificar apenas um dos `filename` `pIStream` parâmetros ou, não ambos.
+ You need to specify only one of the `filename` or the `pIStream` parameters, not both.
 O parâmetro `searchPath` é opcional.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também